Polites (son of Priam): Mythology

-"King Priam though is arguably more famous for his own children than for any act or deed during the Trojan War; and indeed the children of King Priam number amongst the most famous individuals of Greek mythology".
-"Priam divorced Arisbe to wed Hecuba.
-He had several other wives as well, resulting in the birth of 50 sons along with several daughters."
-Many of his siblings' played a big role throughout Troy and the Trojan War.

-Death in the Trojan War
+In the Iliad, Polites rescues his brother Deiphobus, who is injured, during the Trojan War.
 During the episode of the Trojan Horse in the Trojan War, Polites was one of those who accepted the gift.
 During the fall of Troy and the attempted escape to Latium, Neoptolemus shot an arrow in Polites' leg.
 Polites fell, escaping Neoptolemus, who pursued Polites to his father's palace.
 Priam called on the gods to punish Neoptolemus, but in that scene, Priam was also killed by Neoptolemus.

-His killer was "a Greek Legend and the son of Achilles, the hero of the Greek army at Troy."
+The Roman author Cato writes that Polites survived the war and accompanied Aeneas to Italy, where he was the founder of a city, Politorium.
+In the Aeneid, he fathered a son called Priam.
+This boy escaped Troy and was present at Anchises' funeral games.

+There are no certain representations of Polites in ancient Greek art.
+Some scholars have interpreted certain works of art as representing Polites, including a volute krater dating to around 570-560 BC.